-The auctioneer is entitled to bid once on behalf of the seller or in some states as many times as they like.
-If this bid is to be made during the auction, the arrangements for making the bid must be set out in the rule displayed before the auctions starts and the intention to make a bid should be announced by the auctioneer at the start of the auction.
+The auctioneer is entitled to bid once on behalf of the seller, or in some states / territories as many times as they like.
+If this bid is to be made during the auction, the arrangements for making the bid must be set out in the rules displayed before the auctions starts and the intention to make a bid should be announced by the auctioneer at the start of the auction.

 A dummy bid on the other hand is a false bid made by a non-genuine buyer.
 All dummy bids are illegal and attract significant penalties for the vendor (up to $20,000 in SA and up to $55,000 in NSW), the dummy bidder and in some cases the agent if it can be proved they solicited the bid.